 Barely younger than its neighbour town is Fürth.
 The town achieved historical fame as destination of Germany’s first railway track (Nuremberg to Fürth) as well as being the birthplace of former US foreign minister and Nobel Peace Prize laureate Henry Kissinger.

 FAU students give further hints and tips about Nuremberg.

 Bavaria / Germany

 Erlangen belongs with altogether 23 administrative districts and eleven self-administrating towns to the Nuremberg Metropolitan Region.
 In its diversity, it is a unique and strong region in different fields as e.g. research, business, and tourism.
 The Nuremberg Metropolitan Region is proud to see excellence in many different fields.
 The video “Platz für Meister in der Metropolregion Nürnberg” on youtube gives insights into the world of sports, i.e. of basketball.

 Further videos about Bavaria/Germany are provided on youtube, e.g. on the channel “diemetropolregion”.

 Bamberg, the “Franconian Rome”, is located 40 kilometres north of Erlangen.
 A visit to this university town which has been awarded the title World Heritage Site by UNESCO is always worthwhile to see its beautiful architectural monuments.

 The Cultural Year

-Being a university town Erlangen offers a variety of possibilites for cultural and social recreation.
-In addition to cinemas, theaters, the town hall and the culture center “E-Werk”, there is a huge number of pubs, restaurants, and dance clubs.
+Being a university town Erlangen offers a variety of possibilities for cultural and social recreation.
+In addition to cinemas, theatres, the town hall and the culture center “E-Werk”, there is a huge number of pubs, restaurants, and dance clubs.

 There is, of course, also a big offering of varying events all through the year.